zeroluck/docs/sources/faq/index.md

 ## What are the future identity protocols and is the Gluu Server future-proof?

 There is a major paradigm shift happening right now.
 In the past, there were too many Internet standards for web authentication: OpenID 2.0, OAuth 1.0, WS-Federation, CAS, and many other protocols are on the trash heap of failed or fading efforts.
 Finally, new standards have arisen that use the OAuth2 pattern, leveraging a JSON/REST API architecture that is friendly to application developers.
 There is more consensus than ever on how to achieve interoperable security.

-In the future we will see Microsoft release WAAD - Windows Azure Active Directory.
+In the future we will see Microsoft release WAAD--Windows Azure Active Directory.
 This will position OpenID Connect to replace Kerberos, LDAP, SAML and WS-Trust as an application protocols to identify a person.
 Google is already the biggest OpenID Connect IDP on the Internet, and the most cutting edge user of identity to deliver services.
 But in addition to these two giants, a sea of service providers will vie to help organizations manage identity.

 The Gluu Server has been leading the OpenID Connect Interop since [January 2013](http://www.gluu.co/.fm8t)